-Settlement of £2 million after Clive suffered numbness in his legs and was told neck pain was muscular
+Settlement of £2 million after our client, Clive, suffered numbness in his legs and was told neck pain was muscular

-One morning, a few days later, Clive’s wife Sarah came downstairs to find Clive on the sofa.
-She knew something was not right with Clive and was so worried about him she took him straight to A&E at their local hospital.
+A few days later, Clive’s wife Sarah came downstairs to find him immobile on the sofa.
+She knew something was wrong and took him straight to A&E at their local hospital.

-Clive was holding his neck in an awkward position and was in lots of pain when he arrived at A&E. He was seen by a junior doctor who did not ask him any questions about how he had been over the last few days and instead decided the issue was muscular.
-The junior doctor did no investigations and simply referred Clive back to his GP and suggested physiotherapy.
+Clive was holding his neck in an awkward position and was in lots of pain when he arrived at A&E. He was seen by a junior doctor who did not ask any questions about how he had felt over the last few days and instead decided the issue was muscular.
+The junior doctor did no investigations and simply referred him back to his GP, suggesting he try physiotherapy.

-Clive’s pain did not improve and a few days later he had numbness in his lower body and weakness when trying to stand.
-Clive and Sarah were so worried that they immediately called for an ambulance and Clive was taken back to his local hospital.
+The pain did not improve and a few days later he began to feel numbness in his lower body and weakness when trying to stand.
+The couple were so worried that they immediately called for an ambulance and Clive was taken back to the same hospital.

-This time the doctor who saw Clive suspected something severe and Clive underwent an MRI scan which revealed a spinal epidural abscess, a collection of pus around the spinal cord, and, after urgent neurosurgical opinion, he was transferred to a different hospital and admitted to Critical Care in preparation for surgery to drain the abscess.
+The doctor who carried out the assessment the second time round suspected something was severely wrong and ordered an MRI scan.
+The MRI revealed a spinal epidural abscess - a collection of pus around the spinal cord - and, after urgent neurosurgical opinion, Clive was transferred to a different hospital and admitted to the Critical Care Unit in preparation for surgery to drain the abscess.

-Potter Rees Dolan argued that the junior doctor failed to realise that the position Clive was holding his neck in was abnormal and not at all in keeping with a muscular sprain and also failed to ask him any questions about his recent history.
-We also argued that the junior doctor ought to have considered the possibility of a spinal abscess and should have undertaken further investigations which would have led to the diagnosis being made and surgery taking place before Clive’s spinal cord was irreparably damaged.
+Helen Dolan, Senior Partner and Head of the Clinical Negligence team at here at Potter Rees Dolan, acted on Clive’s behalf.
+It was argued that the junior doctor failed to realise that the position in which our client was holding his neck was abnormal and not at all in keeping with a muscular sprain, and also failed to ask him any questions about his recent history.
+It was also argued that the junior doctor ought to have considered the possibility of a spinal abscess and should have undertaken further investigations which would have led to the diagnosis being made and surgery taking place before Clive’s spinal cord was irreparably damaged.

 Clive is now bed-bound with complete motor and sensory loss.
 He requires 24 hour care and is dependent on others.

-Clive and his wife Sarah had put their trust in the doctor who saw Clive when he first attended A&E and were reassured that, despite all Clive’s problems, this doctor had carefully considered all the issues and concluded that Clive only had a strained muscle.
-Unfortunately that was not the case and Clive has been left with a life altering condition which has completely changed both of their lives.
+Clive and his wife Sarah had put their trust in the doctor who saw Clive when he first attended A&E and were reassured that, despite all his problems, this doctor had carefully considered all the issues and concluded that he only had a strained muscle.
+Unfortunately that was not the case and our client has been left with a life altering condition which has completely changed both of their lives.

-I was thrilled to be able to secure such a substantial settlement for Clive which will enable him and Sarah to buy a suitable property and allow Clive to access much needed therapies and possibly even start going out to meet friends again.
-No amount of money could possibly compensate Clive for what has happened to him, but I hope that this settlement will go some way towards making both Clive and Sarah’s lives easier and more enjoyable.
+I was thrilled to be able to secure such a substantial settlement for Clive which will enable him and Sarah to buy a suitable property, enabling access to much needed therapies.
+No amount of money could possibly compensate for what has happened, but I hope that this settlement will go some way towards making both Clive and Sarah’s lives easier and more enjoyable.

 The names and identifying details of the client have been changed to protect the privacy of individuals involved.